chanzuckerberg/single-cell/rfcs/0002-upload-from-dropbox/text.md

 then the download process will be retried.

 Roughly every 10 seconds, the container will check the DP database to see if the `upload_status` been changed to "Cancel Pending".
-If so, the upload container will stop the downloading, delete any data that has been downloaded, and set the status of the upload to cancelled.
+If so, the upload container will stop the download, delete any data that has been downloaded, and set the status of the upload to cancelled.

 At the same time, the container will check how many bytes have been written so far and update the `upload_progress`